ivysun14/CS146-Machine-Learning/README.md

 ## Homeworks
 - HW1 - Perceptron, Logistic and Linear Regression
-  - Binary Classification: coding perceptron and logistic model from objective functions without using python libraries
+  - Binary Classification: coding perceptron and logistic model from objective and loss functions
-  - Polynomial Regression: coding linear and polynomial regressions as well as $L_2$-regularization without predefind libraries
+  - Polynomial Regression: coding linear and polynomial regression objective functions as well as $L_2$-regularization
 - HW2 - Decision trees, K-Nearest Neighbors and Kernel Methods
   - Bias-Variance Tradeoff: comparing learning curves of different models on breast cancer data
   - Titanic: applying decision tree and KNN to predict which passengers survived the tragedy